Biography

 John has worked with the World Health Organization (WHO) for many years and was responsible for developing the AUDIT questionnaire (the standardized self-assessment test for alcohol use disorders).
 He is a member of WHO's Expert Advisory Panel on Substance Abuse and the ICD 11 Substance-Related and Addictive Disorders Workgroup and was previously Co-Chair of the DSM V Substance Use Disorders Workgroup (2003-2007).

 He is Founding and Emeritus Editor-in-Chief of the Drug and Alcohol Review, Section Editor for Addictive Disorders for Current Opinion in Psychiatry, and member of the Editorial Board of Journal of Studies on Alcohol and Drugs.
-He has been a member of many state and federal Australian Government committees, including the Australian National Council on Drugs (2001-2007).
+He has been a member of many state and federal Australian Government committees, including the NSW Drug Offensive Council from 1986 to 1996 and the Australian National Council on Drugs (2001-2008), which reported directly to the Prime Minister.

-He is currently President of the Australasian Chapter of Addiction Medicine, Royal Australasian College of Physicians (RACP) and Director of the Australian Gaming & Screen Alliance (AGASA) on problematic gaming and screen-based disorders.
+He is currently President of the Australasian Chapter of Addiction Medicine, Royal Australasian College of Physicians (RACP) and Director (previously Founding Chair and President) of the Australian Gaming and Screening Alliance (AGASA).